 - Replying to emails from you

-- Supplying you with emails that you have opted into (you may unsubscribe or opt-out at any time by clicking the Unsubscribe button or emailing us with an instruction to remove you from the circulation list)
+- Supplying you with emails that you have opted into (you may unsubscribe or opt-out at any time by clicking the Unsubscribe button or emailing us with an instruction to remove you from the circulation list).

 You have the right to withdraw your consent to us using your personal data at any time, and to request that we delete it.

-7. How and where do we store your data?
+7. Where do we store your data?

 - Checking that any third parties with which we share data have adequate security measures in place to keep your data safe.